This looks like source of the buzz

-CtWARN is available to all public water and wastewater systems in Connecticut.
+CtWARN is available to all public water, private water and wastewater systems in Connecticut.
 Participation is voluntary, and is not mandated by any local, state, or federal regulation.
 There is no fee to participate in the program.

 What role does the agreement play?

 During an emergency, the process and procedures to give and receive mutual aid and assistance are governed by the articles in the CtWARN agreement.
 The agreement covers issues such as requesting assistance, giving assistance, reimbursement, worker's compensation, and dispute resolution.
 You may download the agreement on the right of this page.